 Great Plains Energy and consolidated KCP&L generated positive cash flows from operating activities for the periods presented.
-The increase in cash flows from operating activities for Great Plains Energy in 2003 compared to 2002 is primarily due to a \$23.5 million increase in income from continuing operations before non-cash expenses and the changes in working capital detailed in Note 2 to the consolidated financial statements.
+The increase in cash flows from operating activities for Great Plains Energy in 2003 compared to 2002 is primarily due to a \$56.0 million increase in income from continuing operations and the changes in working capital detailed in Note 2 to the consolidated financial statements.
 The individual components of working capital vary with normal business cycles and operations.
 Consolidated KCP&L's cash flow from operations increased slightly in 2003 compared to 2002 due to a \$26.2 million increase in income from continuing operations and an increase in deferred taxes mostly offset by the changes in working capital detailed in Note 2 to the consolidated financial statements.
 Also, the timing of the Wolf Creek outage affects the refueling outage accrual, deferred income taxes and amortization of nuclear fuel.
-The increase for Great Plains

-Energy and consolidated KCP&L in 2002 compared to 2001 is due to the changes in working capital detailed in Note 2 to the consolidated financial statements.
+The decrease for Great Plains Energy and consolidated KCP&L in 2002 compared to 2001 is due primarily to the recast of KLT Gas as discontinued operations partially offset by the changes in working capital detailed in Note 2 to the consolidated financial statements.